-- 10.1 Abuse and neglect are forms of maltreatment of a child.
+- 10.1 Abuse, neglect and exploitation are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institutional or community setting by those known to them or by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults or by another child or children.

-- 10.2 Abuse and neglect may also take place outside of the home, (contextual safeguarding) and this may include (but is not limited to), sexual exploitation, criminal exploitation, serious youth violence, radicalisation.
+- 10.2 Abuse, neglect and exploitation may also take place outside of the home, (contextual safeguarding) and this may include (but is not limited to), sexual exploitation, criminal exploitation, serious youth violence, radicalisation.
 Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in the appendices.

 - 10.3 Any child in any family in any school could become a victim of abuse.
 Staff should always maintain an attitude of "It could happen here".

 - 10.4 There are also several specific safeguarding concerns that we recognise our pupils may experience.

 - child absent from education

 - child missing from home or care

 - child sexual exploitation (CSE)

 - child criminal exploitation

 - bullying including cyberbullying

 - domestic abuse

 - drugs

 - fabricated or induced illness

 - faith abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

 - mental health

 - private fostering

 - radicalisation

-- youth produced sexual imagery (sexting)
+- youth produced sexual imagery (sexting) and sextortion (financially motivated sexual extortion)

 - teenage relationship abuse

 - trafficking

 - child on child abuse

 - up skirting

 - serious violence

 - 10.5 Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child-on-child abuse.

-- 10.6 We also recognise that abuse, neglect, and safeguarding issues are complex and are rarely standalone events that can be covered by one definition or label.
+- 10.6 We also recognise that abuse, neglect and exploitation and safeguarding issues are complex and are rarely standalone events that can be covered by one definition or label.
 Staff are aware that in most cases multiple issues will overlap one another.
+Staff also recognise that harm can occur when children witness the ill treatment of others, particularly when they see, hear or experience domestic abuse and its effects.